Even in Earthquakes

 Reinforced concrete walls are a composite system: Concrete resists compression forces, and reinforcing steel resists tensile forces produced by an earthquake.

-The concrete is cast around the bars, locking them into place.
+The concrete is cast around the steel bars which locks it in place.
 The exceptional ductility of the steel to resist tensile forces, coupled with the rock-like ability of concrete to resist compression.
 This exceptional durability results in an excellent combination of the three most important earthquake resistance properties: stiffness, strength, and ductility.
-A study at Construction Technology Laboratories revealed that even a lightly reinforced concrete shear wall has over six times the racking load resistance as framed wall construction.
+In fact, a study at Construction Technology Laboratories revealed that even a lightly reinforced concrete shear wall has over six times the racking load resistance as framed wall construction.